Last updated: May 8, 2026

 Great Pyramid:

-• Bedrock beneath the Pyramid: leveled to ±2 cm over 13 acres.
+- Bedrock beneath the Pyramid: levelled to ±2 cm over 13 acres.

 They built for eternity, not completion.
 Centuries passed between dynasties.
 No architect signed their name.
 The project was the offering.

-Daylight on the plateau – we have private access into the Sphinx enclosure – between the paws, at ground level not on the distant viewing platform.
+In daylight on the plateau we have private access into the Sphinx enclosure — between the paws, at ground level, not on the distant viewing platform.
 Later, after dark, inside the Great Pyramid, alone.
-Through the Grand Gallery to the Queen’s Chamber, onwards and upwards to the King’s Chamber, then 150 meters underground to the subterranean chamber.
+Through the Grand Gallery to the Queen’s Chamber, onwards and upwards to the King’s Chamber, then 150 metres underground to the subterranean chamber.

 Day 3 – July 29

-Our journey continues by connecting multiple eras of influence, starting at the Step Pyramid, which is a place where curiosity meets ambition.
+Our journey continues by connecting multiple eras of influence, starting at the Step Pyramid — a place where curiosity meets ambition.

 Daylight at the Step Pyramid with the group.
 Then below ground, alone in the Serapeum galleries.
 The questions will rush.
 No answers given.
 That is the point.